Dali pour Homme 1987 Eau de Toilette

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Dali pour Homme (Eau de Toilette) is a popular perfume by Salvador Dali for men and was released in 1987.
+A popular perfume by Salvador Dali for men, released in 1987.
 The scent is spicy-animal.
 The longevity is above-average.
-It is being marketed by Cofinluxe / Cofci.
+It is being marketed by CBI (Creation Beauté International).

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.